ashleydavis/nodejs-microservices-example/README.md

 If you put this repo in Bitbucket it will run the script in the file bitbucket-pipelines.yml on each push to the repository.
 This builds the Docker containers, copies the images to your private Docker Registry, provisions the environment on Azure and deploys the code.

+Please make sure you have created a private Docker registry already as mentioned in the previous section.

-Please see the next section that lists [the environment variables you must set in Bitbucket](https://confluence.atlassian.com/bitbucket/variables-in-pipelines-794502608.html)
+Please see the earlier section that lists [the environment variables you must set in Bitbucket](https://confluence.atlassian.com/bitbucket/variables-in-pipelines-794502608.html)

+Although please don't set the VERSION environment variable for Bitbucket, that's already set to the build number from Bitbucket Pipelines.

 ## Testing